mitranim/wordplay/readme.md

 inproper © M

-boottom (alternatively "bootom"; a butt that's asking for a boot) © Yury
+boottom (alternatively "bootom"; a butt that's asking for a boot) © Y

 costline © LJ